Manishearth/manishearth.github.io/source/_posts/2017-05-14-mentally-modelling-modules.markdown

 categories: programming rust mozilla tidbits
 ---

+_Note: This post was written before the Rust 2018 edition, and does not yet incorporate the [changes made to the module system][module-changes]._

 The module and import system in Rust is sadly one of the many confusing things you have to deal with whilst learning the language.
 A lot of these confusions stem from a misunderstanding of how it works.
 In explaining this I've seen that it's usually a common set of misunderstandings.